 When couples don’t get enough sleep, they’re not going to be able to function their best, put their best foot forward, cope with everyday living, feel driven towards their goals, or even feel emotionally stable.
 These are all things that are needed in order to feel good in life, and in your relationship.
-I hope that the following list can help couples understand the importance of getting enough sleep, so that they can improve their relationships.
+I hope that the following list can help couples understand the importance of getting enough sleep so that they can improve their relationships.

 1. Don’t Go to Bed Angry

 Whether your issues haven’t been resolved, or whether you still have more that you’d like to say, and you haven’t yet gotten your point across in a conversation, there’s always tomorrow.
 When it comes to going to bed next to your partner, or even if you live apart, it’s important to go to sleep on a happy note.
 Don’t bring your issues into the bedroom, and always try to kiss and makeup before you go to sleep.
-And on a last note, always remember that the sun will shine tomorrow, and each day can be a beautiful and new beginning.
+And always remember that the sun will shine tomorrow, and each day can be a beautiful and new beginning.

 2. Don’t Confuse Hunger with Sleepiness